ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython.md

   0.13%         1  _PyLong_New:python312_d.dll
 ```

+In the above example we can see that the majority of code executed by CPython's `python_d.exe` executable resides inside the `python312_d.dll` DLL.

+Note that in `sampling ....e.e.e.e.e.` is a progressing printout where:
+* character '`.`' represents sample payload (of 128 samples) received from the WindowsPerf Kernel driver and
+* '`e`' represents an unsuccessful attempt to fetch whole sample payload.

 {{% notice  Note%}}
 You can also output `wperf sample` command in JSON format.
 Use `--json` command line option to enable JSON output.
+{{% /notice %}}

+{{% notice  Note%}}
+Verbose mode in sampling: we've also added extra prints for verbose mode.
+Use `-v` command line option to add more information about sampling.
 {{% /notice %}}